Rediculus: Origins and nature

 From my defense, Tutanus was my name:

 By this the wretched my protection claim.

 Other authors, such as Robert Burn, say that this legend is "altogether unworthy of credit".
 Travelers leaving the city would pray at the temple before embarking on the Appian Way.

 Temple and campus

-The Tomb of Herodes and Regilla, near the Church of Domine Quo Vadis, has been confused with the Temple of Rediculus; the temple, however, is described by Pliny as having been on the opposite side of the Appian Way.
-The temple was dedicated in about A.D.
-65.
+A monument in the Parco della Caffarella is often mistakenly labelled as the Temple of Deus Rediculus and also confused with the Cenotaph of Regilla; the temple, however, is described by Pliny as having been on the opposite side of the Appian Way.
+The temple was dedicated in about AD 65.

 There was a tomb in the campus Rediculi (field of Rediculus) dedicated to a talking crow.
 Pliny the Elder gives the story in his Natural History (Book X, chapter 60): A cobbler had a stall in the Roman Forum and possessed a tame crow who, being a favorite among the younger Romans, eventually became a sort of public character.
 When it was killed by a rival of the cobbler, they executed the rival and gave the bird a public funeral, carrying it on a bier to its burial place in the field of Rediculus.